Awards in 1997-2002 for annual reports and video

 Like many medical writers, I "fell into the field" unexpectedly, working at a biomedical database starting in 1984.
-One thing led to the next: graduate school as a Shell Fellow in New York University's Science and Environmental Reporting Program in 1988; Senior Editor in the Public Affairs Department at Memorial Sloan Kettering Cancer Center (the first of my hospital clients) in 1992; departure from the security of a full-time job to freelance so I could be closer to my family after my son was born in 1999; and ultimately the creation of my own S-corporation, Foster Medical Editorial, Inc., in 2010.
+One thing led to the next: graduate school as a Shell Fellow in New York University's Science and Environmental Reporting Program in 1988; Senior Editor in the Public Affairs Department at Memorial Sloan Kettering Cancer Center (the first of my hospital clients) in 1992; departure from the security of a full-time job to freelance so I could be closer to my family after my first child was born in 1999; and ultimately the creation of my own S-corporation, Foster Medical Editorial, Inc., in 2010.

 Along the way, I have written for most of New York City's major academic medical centers, won awards for print materials and video scripts, been intrigued by the inspiration and drive of hundreds of doctors and scientists from across the country and around the world, and marveled at the strength of patients and families dealing with serious medical issues.
 I may not have become a physician, but I can hope that I have helped people improve their health through the print, video, and web projects I have produced — either by educating them to live healthier lives, or linking them with the medical professionals they needed to get better.

 The journey may not have been what I was expecting.
 But it took me exactly where I was supposed to go.
 Looking back, I wouldn't change a single step.